Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

-To do so, we first compute the means $\mu^w$ and standard deviations $\sigma^w$ for differenced (squared) running sum sliding windows.
+To do so, we first compute the means $\mu^w$ and standard deviations $\sigma^w$ from differenced (squared) running sum sliding windows.
 We then reuse the dot products between the $(w-1)$-length subsequences $T_{i,i+w-2}$ and $T_{d-w+1,d-1}$ from the last update, and add $T_{i+w-1} \cdot T_d$ to obtain the $w$-length dot products needed for the current iteration (Equation~3).
 Using the means, standard deviations, and dot products, we calculate the correlations (Equation~4) to determine the $k$-NNs for the current subsequence $T_{d-w+1,d}$.
 We then subtract $T_{i} \cdot T_{d-w+1}$ from the dot products to prepare them for the next update (Equation~5).
-Figure~\ref{fig:knn_scoring_workflow} (a) shows an example of these calculations.
+Keeping the dot products updated, enables us to continuously reuse them to calculate correlations.

-The similarity measure used in the streaming $k$-NN is not necessarily restricted to Pearson correlation; it can easily be adapted to (dis-)similarity functions that can be expressed with dot products, like (complexity-invariant) Euclidean distance~\cite{Batista2013CIDAE}.
+The similarity measure used in the streaming $k$-NN is not necessarily restricted to Pearson correlation; it can easily be adapted to (dis-)similarity functions that can be expressed with dot products, such as (complexity-invariant) Euclidean distance~\cite{Batista2013CIDAE}.
+We implement multiple measures that cover different stream properties.

+\textbf{Incremental $k$-NN Calculation:} In the batch setting, we can calculate initial dot products for all subsequences using FFT~\cite{Yeh2016MatrixPI} and then update them to calculate $k$-NNs~\cite{Zhu2017ExploitingAN}.
+This preprocessing is not possible in the streaming setting, where we need to compute and update $k$-NNs as soon as new data points arrive and old ones are evicted.
+Therefore, we first enlarge the dot products and incrementally update them as outlined.